Prolia® injection

 • breast-feeding

-For Prolia, talk to your pediatrician regarding the use of this medicine in children.
+For Prolia 60mg injection, consult your pediatrician regarding the use of this medicine in children.
 Special care may be needed.
-For Xgeva, talk to your pediatrician regarding the use of this medicine in children.
+For Xgeva, consult your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as 13 years for selected conditions, precautions do apply.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.